aws/amazon-freertos/vendors/cypress/documents/OTA_README.md

 4. We need to pull in mcuboot sub-modules to build mcuboot: `git submodule update --init --recursive`

 5. Install the required python packages mentioned in *mcuboot\scripts\requirements.txt*.
+   Note this step is required on all operating systems, Windows, Mac OS, and Linux.

    i. cd `mcuboot/scripts`

    ii. `pip install -r requirements.txt`